ekmett/cadenza/test/README.md

 compiled and rejected it when replaying a retained partial: seed `1325428639`, captured value `0`, input `0`, and choice `true` expected `false` but received `true`.
 This checks the independent residual oracle rather than backend agreement.

+A sixth isolated mutation skipped a tail-frame slot write whenever the incoming closure compared equal to the previous value.
+Both fixed-self identity tests rejected the stale reference at iteration 1, including the split-root case.
+The unmodified tests passed; the mutant compiled and failed the intended identity assertions rather than failing during setup.

+A seventh isolated mutation flattened nested AST applications.
+The new grouping matrix still obtained the expected numeric result but rejected the moved body
+effects: `[3, 10119, 5, 7, 11, 10122]` became `[3, 5, 7, 11, 10119, 10122]`.
+It also caught the changed trace during recovery.
+The two bytecode cases passed because this mutation affected only AST compilation.